kenz-gelsoft/Inari/README.md

 * [ ] libdrm.so : graphics/libdrm
   * N/A https://github.com/haikuports/haikuports/issues/4745
 * [ ] libepoll-shim.so : devel/libepoll-shim
+  * N/A
+  * epoll like API not available yet https://discuss.haiku-os.org/t/kqueue-vs-epoll/10820
 * [ ] libfontconfig.so : x11-fonts/fontconfig
 * [ ] libfreetype.so : print/freetype2
 * [ ] libaom.so : multimedia/aom